intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 "reserved for greasing" may help to avoid the confusion.

+# Deployment Considerations and Incentives for Greasing

+Greasing can be used as a tool to improve the active use of existing protocol elements (which weren't necessarily designed with greasing to begin with, or weren't deployed with greasing); or as part of new protocol design and deployments.

+When greasing isn't used from the beginning of protocol deployment, starting to use greasing comes with the risk of triggering failures.
+These failures might be innocuous, but they also might be very impactful and visible to users.
+This risk creates a disincentive to deploy greasing in existing systems, since generally the change that triggers failures is often blamed for the failure.

+Some approaches to avoid failures due to greasing include:

+- Designing, implementing, and using greasing very early on in protocol development and deployment.
+This avoids the risks of adding greasing later.
+- Enabling greasing along with other major protocol feature changes or deployment changes.
+For example, when upgrading to a new protocol version that requires implementation updates on multiple systems, greasing can be added for the new version specifically.
+This approach works well for situations where the protocol participants are known and already need to cooperate (such as within an encrypted protocol between two endpoints).
+This approach applies less well for situations where non-cooperating entities (such as middleboxes) are the source of ossification.
+- Using heuristics to disable greasing when errors are encountered.
+For example, if a protocol operation fails multiple times when grease values are used, it can be retried without any grease values.
+This reduces the effectiveness of grease values in removing existing ossification, but can still have benefits for flagging issues in new implementations when they receive greas values.

 # Considerations for Increasing Protocol Variability {#variability}

 Greasing can maintain protocol extensibility by falsifying active use of its